SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/palworld-triggers.md

     - **Base Invasion Alerts**: Triggered when your base is under attack or being visited by an NPC, providing details like enemy names.
     - **Chat Message Integration**: Captures all in-game chat messages, allowing you to view details like the message sender.
     - **Complete Pal Inventory**: A special feature that retrieves a list of all your owned pals, and information such as their names, levels, skills, and more.
+    - **API Commands for Dedicated Servers:**
+        - Get server info and metrics.
+        - Get list of current players.
+        - Send announcement messages in chat.
+        - Kick, ban, and unban players from the server.
+        - Save & Shut down the server remotely.
+        - And more!

     **Beta Version Warning**